smolijar/gitwiki-thesis/src/design/ui.md

 The side-menu hold link to commit screen and list of files in the current directory.

-The main content is tabbed and provides interface for switching between following views of the current file:
+The main content is tabbed and provides an interface for switching between following views of the current file:

  - Preview (if available)
  - Source code view
  - Editing form